Medically Reviewed by Sabrina Felson, MD on July 31, 2020

 Colorectal cancer doesn’t have early warning signs, so it's important to get checked.
 Finding it early means it's more curable.
 As the disease gets worse, you may see blood in your stool or have pain in your belly, bathroom-related troubles like constipation or diarrhea, unexplained weight loss, or fatigue.
 By the time these symptoms appear, tumors tend to be bigger and harder to treat.

 Tests That Find Colorectal Cancer

 Screening tests are key to an early diagnosis.
-The U.S. Preventative Services Task Force and the American Cancer Society both recommend that most people should have a colonoscopy every 10 years once they turn 50.
+The U.S. Preventative Services Task Force and the American Cancer Society both recommend that most people should have a colonoscopy every 10 years once they turn 45.
 This test uses a tube with a tiny camera to look at the whole colon and rectum.
 It can help prevent colorectal cancer by finding tumors early.
 Your doctor will then remove the polyps (as pictured here).

 This uses a CT scan to show a 3-D model of your colon.
 The test can show polyps or other problems without placing a camera inside your body.
 The main disadvantages are the test can miss small polyps, and if your doctor does find some, you’ll still need a real colonoscopy.
 Your doctor may suggest a virtual colonoscopy once every 5 years.

 Your doctor may recommend this test instead of a colonoscopy.
-He'll use a slender tube to look inside your rectum and the bottom part of your colon.
+They'll use a slender tube to look inside your rectum and the bottom part of your colon.
 The tube has a light and a camera, and it shows polyps and cancer.
 If your doctor says this is the right test for you, you should get one every 5 years.

 Fecal Blood Tests

 The fecal occult blood test and fecal immunochemical test can show whether you have blood in your stool, which can be a sign of cancer.
 Depending on the type of test, you give up to three small samples of your stool to the doctor to study.
 Doctors typically recommend these tests every year.
 If your samples show signs of blood, you may need a colonoscopy.

 An at-Home Choice: DNA Test